-Reason for Payment Cash Severance (1)(\$) Partial Vesting of Incentive Awards (2) (\$) Vesting of Unvested Options (3) Total (\$) Mr. Freeman Change of Control; no Triggering Event Change of Control with Triggering Event \$ 200,000 \$200,000 Mr. Blackwood Change of Control; no Triggering Event Change of Control with Triggering Event 343,563 27,293 343,563 Mr. Otis Change of Control; no Triggering Event Change of Control with Triggering Event 194,755 194,755 Mr. Fluegge Change of Control; no Triggering Event Change of Control with Triggering Event 188,004 7,680 188,004 46
+Reason for Payment s Cash Severance (\$) (1) Partial Vesting of Incentive Awards (\$) (2) Vesting of Unvested Options Total (\$) Mr. Freeman Change of Control; no Triggering Event Change of Control with Triggering Event \$ 200,000 \$200,000 Mr. Blackwood Change of Control; no Triggering Event Change of Control with Triggering Event 343,563 27,293 343,563 Mr. Otis Change of Control; no Triggering Event Change of Control with Triggering Event 194,755 194,755 Mr. Fluegge Change of Control; no Triggering Event Change of Control with Triggering Event 188,004 7,680 188,004

-- 1. The amounts in this column reflect the amount of cash severance the Company would be obligated to pay these individuals in the form of a single lump-sum cash payment pursuant to their CIC Agreements.
-Amounts for Mr. Freeman and Mr. Otis have been annualized based on their base salaries at December 31, 2013. - 2.
-The amounts in this column reflect the estimated value of unvested Incentive Awards under the Company's LTI Plan at December 31, 2012 that would become payable upon the occurrence of a change in control. - 3.
-The amount in this column represents in-the-money value of options assuming vesting upon a change in control at January 1, 2013.
-As of the immediately preceding business day the exercise price of unvested options granted to the Named Executive Officers was greater than the closing market price of our common stock.
+(1) The amounts in this column reflect the amount of cash severance the Company would be obligated to pay these individuals in the form of a single lump-sum cash payment pursuant to their CIC Agreements.
+Amounts for Mr. Freeman and Mr. Otis have been annualized based on their base salaries at December 31, 2013.

+(2) The amounts in this column reflect the estimated value of unvested Incentive Awards under the Company's LTI Plan at December 31, 2012 that would become payable upon the occurrence of a change in control.

+(3) The amount in this column represents in-the-money value of options assuming vesting upon a change in control at January 1, 2013.
+As of the immediately preceding business day the exercise price of unvested options granted to the NEOs was greater than the closing market price of our common stock.